 GLOSSARY ITEM DEFINITION Educator A person holding a valid British Columbia Teaching Certificate or Letter of Permission who is providing an educational program to students.
 This includes classroom teachers, principals, vice-principals, directors of instruction, department heads, teachers who have administrative duties other than department heads, and board office based staff whose position requires that they hold valid teaching certification and who provide support for instruction and assessment.
-Electronic See Distributed Learning Programs Students who are taking courses at the Kindergerten to Crade 7 level and the school Elementary Students who are taking courses at the Kindergarten to Grade 7 level and the school Ungraded (EU) personnel do not consider the student to be in a specific Grade.
-A measure of Grade 12 students who, if they pass all courses in which they have Eligible Grade 12 Graduation Rate enrolled as of September, will have met all requirements to graduate, and graduate.
-Graduation Rate lefilolied as of September, will have thet all requirements to graduate, and graduate.
-Enhancement A working agreement between a school board, local Aboriginal communities, and the Agreement Ministry of Education.
-Enhancement Agreements are designed to enhance the • educational achievement of Aboriginal students.
+Electronic See Distributed Learning Programs Elementary Students who are taking courses at the Kindergarten to Grade 7 level and the school Ungraded (EU) personnel do not consider the student to be in a specific Grade.
+Eligible Grade 12 Graduation Rate A measure of Grade 12 students who, if they pass all courses in which they have enrolled as of September, will have met all requirements to graduate, and graduate.
+Enhancement Agreement A working agreement between a school board, local Aboriginal communities, and the Ministry of Education.
+Enhancement Agreements are designed to enhance the educational achievement of Aboriginal students.
 Enrolment A record of a student reported to the Ministry as receiving an educational program.
 A student may be recorded and counted as an enrolment in more than one school.
 Registered homeschooled children are not included.
 English as a A program provided to students whose primary languages are other than English, Second Language and who may require additional services.
 Program (ESL) Exam Mark Best mark of a student on one or more writes of a provincial examination.
-Families with Comprised of a census family that has one or more children living in the census Children at Home family household.
-Children refer to blood, step- or adopted sons and daughters (Census) (regardless of age or marital status) who are living in the same dwelling as their parent(s), as well as grandchildren in households where there are no parents Comily Ctructure present.
-A married or common-law couple living together, with or without never-married sons Family Structure or daughters; or a lone parent living with at least one never-married son or daughter".
-(Census) Children in a census family include grandchildren living with their grandparent(s) but with no parents present.
-Final Mark Final mark is based on the blend of a student's best course mark and best exam I mai wai k mark.
-First-Time Grade 12 Graduation Rate who then graduate in that same school year.
+Families with Children at Home (Census) Comprised of a census family that has one or more children living in the census family household.
+Children refer to blood, step- or adopted sons and daughters (regardless of age or marital status) who are living in the same dwelling as their parent(s), as well as grandchildren in households where there are no parents present.
+Family Structure (Census) A married or common-law couple living together, with or without never-married sons or daughters; or a lone parent living with at least one never-married son or daughter".
+Children in a census family include grandchildren living with their grandparent(s) but with no parents present.
+Final Mark Final mark is based on the blend of a student's best course mark and best exam mark.
+A measure of students recorded as being in Grade 12 for the first time in September Graduation Rate who then graduate in that same school year.
 Forecast Enrolment Reports the historical and projected count for public school students.
 Projections (2005 onward) are based on current year student count projected forward using Provincial Population Projections prepared by BC STATS.
 Includes school-age public school students and home-schoolers.
 Excludes students in independent schools, continuing education, and distributed learning facilities.
 French Immersion A separate second language program where instructions to students (in some areas) Program is offered in the French language.
 Full-Day May be provided to students with special requirements.
 Kindergarten